BPJandree/GOSTlibs/TUTORIAL.md

         return(c(x + dX, y + dY))
     }
     ### TODO ###
-    # 1. There shold be some parameter checking here
+    # 1. There should be some parameter checking here
-    #   a. the projection for the dataset has to be measured in metres
+    #   a. the projection for the dataset has to be measured in meters
-    #   b. the script creates two coluns newX and newY, which should be checked first
+    #   b. the script creates two columns newX and newY, which should be checked first

     # loop through all the points in the input dataset
     inPts$newX = 0